yacitus/SSAuction-Live-Fly/README.md

 * add admin page to change a single team's number of unused nominations
 * add My Value column to Players Available to Nominate table on nomination queue page
-* auction page doesn't auto-update when it's paused or resume
 * player not removed from nomination queue table (unless page refreshed) after removed if only player in table
 * intemittently logging when hidden high bid is changed?
 * allow a team to be "done" with the auction and stop giving them nominations (but stop allowing them to bid)